darmuh/PocketCartPlus/_RELEASE/README.md

 Void Remote Item:  ``Rarity Percentage (Add-on)``
     - This is an added-on rarity percentage that is calculated before the shop initializes.

-### This mod is still WIP, if you run into issues please report them to the linked github.
+### This mod is still WIP, if you run into issues please report them to the linked github or in the REPO Modding discord.

+### Credits
+Void Remote base asset - https://assetstore.unity.com/packages/3d/props/electronics/keypad-free-262151

 ### Last update to this page:
-August 7th, 2025 (version 0.3.5)
+August 7th, 2025 (version 0.4.1)
 *Changelog may have more up-to-date information than this page at times.*